-4.1 Introducing bus systems
+4.1 INTRODUCING BUS SYSTEMS

 The word 'bus' is a contraction of the Greek word 'omnibus' and the word simply means 'to all'.
 Thus, in the context of computers and digital systems, 'bus' refers to a system that permits interconnection and data exchange between the devices in a complex system.
-Note, however that 'interconnection' involves more than just physical wiring, amongst other things it defines the voltage levels and rules (or protocols) that govern the transfer of data.
+Note, however, that 'interconnection' involves more than just physical wiring; among other things it defines the voltage levels and rules (or protocols) that govern the transfer of data.